1. Key Characteristics

 - Life Expectancy: 10–15 years or longer

-The cesky terrier, also sometimes referred to as the Bohemian or Czech terrier, is a small, muscular hunting dog originating from the Czech Republic, where these dogs are considered to be a national breed.
+The Cesky Terrier, sometimes called the Bohemian or Czech Terrier, is a small, muscular hunting dog originating from the Czech Republic, where these dogs are considered to be a national breed.

 2. Where They Came From

-The American Kennel Club added the breed to its Foundation Stock Service in 1996 and later approved its addition to the Terrier Group in 2011.
+The American Kennel Club added the breed to its Foundation Stock Service in 1996 and later approved the breed’s addition to the Terrier Group in 2011.